ringcentral/ringcentral-api-docs/docs/account/feature-flags.md

 # User Feature Flags

+RingCentral provides developers the ability to view Feature set information about user extensions.
+Feature flags define the capabilities and features within RingCentral which an extension may execute.
+This data concerning **Feature** availability is presented heuristically as *Feature Flags* data to developer applications and integrations providing useful context as it relates to a user/extension.

+Feature flags can be used in a variety of use cases, the most common being:

+* **Security** - Be certain that a principal currently has been granted the necessary permission prior to enabling access to that feature
+* **User Experience** - Invalidating the permissions currently granted a principal prior to making a permission-dependent feature available from within your application or integration
+* **Risk and Loss Prevention** - Ensuring you are not exposing risk or loss to your application/integration users and their organizations

+We recommended to developers to validate user actions against the feature flags of the corresponding user's extension, and not against the role(s) assigned to that user/extension as permissions assigned to a role can modify over time.

+## How are features and capabilities calculated?

 A set of feature flags contains the list of permissions and abilities granted to a user, or "extension."
 These permissions are granted via a number of different means including:

 * The features that come your with service plan